daredumidu/ds_expense_categorisation/README.md

-LINE 1: # 📊 Annual Expense Summary Script
+# 📊 Annual Expense Summary Script

-LINE 2:
-LINE 3: This repository contains a Python script that reads an Excel file with annual expenses and generates a clean, structured Category × Month summary table.
+This repository contains a Python script that reads an Excel file with annual expenses and generates a clean, structured Category × Month summary table.
 The output is saved as a CSV file for easy use in Excel, Power BI, or financial dashboards.

-LINE 4:
-LINE 5: The script is ideal for anyone who wants to automate personal or household expense tracking.
+The script is ideal for anyone who wants to automate personal or household expense tracking.

-LINE 6:
-LINE 7: ---
+---

-LINE 8:
-LINE 9: ## 📁 Features
+## 📁 Features
 LINE 10:
 LINE 11: - Reads data from the "expenses" tab of an Excel workbook
 LINE 12: - Automatically groups expenses by month and category